 KBMI measures the current strength of the industry, expectations and challenges facing four major sectors — design, manufacturing, retail and building — with scores above 50 indicating expansion and scores below 50, contraction.
 The current rating marks an increase of 14.8 points from last quarter alone and a 38.8 point improvement from this time last year.

-Significantly, one in three designers noted that clients are now requesting higher-priced products and finishes.
-Retailers are experiencing that same customer shift.
+Significantly, one in three designers noted that clients are now requesting higher-priced products and finishes such as modern kitchen hoods or copper sinks.
 The trend is likely owing to quick-fix, pandemic-driven DIY projects running their course and being replaced by serious makeovers to accommodate new lifestyles.

 “There is continued optimism in the industry with COVID-19 becoming less of an obstacle due to the rapid vaccine rollout,” said NKBA CEO Bill Darcy.
 “We are encouraged to see the index reach a historic high, and look forward to the continued industry growth as homeowners opt for larger, more upscale remodels.”